TheLongSentance/chatbot_conversation/README.md

 - `author`: The author of the conversation configuration.
 Used in transcript.md for record keeping.
 - `conversation_seed`: The initial prompt to start the discussion.
 - `rounds`: Number of conversation rounds.
-- `shared_prefix`: Common instructions provided to all bots about conversation structure.
+- `core_prompt`: Common/shared system_prompt instructions provided to all bots about conversation structure.
-- `first_round_postfix`: Instructions for first round only (e.g., bot introductions).
-- `last_round_postfix`: Instructions for last round only (e.g., concluding thoughts).
-  - Prefix and postfix all support template variable names:
+  - both core_prompt and bot_prompt (below) support template variable names:
     - Supports template variable `{bot_name}` which gets replaced with each bot's name
     - Example: "You are {bot_name}. " becomes "You are RogerFan. " for the RogerFan bot
     - Supports template variable `{max_tokens}` which gets replaced with the setting of max_tokens passed to the model api
-    - Example: "Keep responses under {max_tokens} tokens. " becomes "Keep responses under 400 tokens. " for a max_tokens parameter set to 600 - this is due to allow for bots not being good at counting their own token output.
-The value passed to the api is unadjusted at 600.
+    - Example: "Keep responses under {max_tokens} tokens. " becomes "Keep responses under 400 tokens. " for a max_tokens parameter set to 400.
+- `moderator_message_opt`: Optional Array of moderator comments to guide the conversation, such as bringing it to a close.
+  - `round_number`: The round number to which the moderator comment should be applied at the start of the round.
+  - `content`: The moderator comment.
+  - `display_opt`: Optional flag to display the moderator comment to the user and save it to the transcript file.
+Default is false.
 - `bots`: Array of bot configurations:
   - `bot_name`: Display name for the bot (see template variable `{bot_name}` above)
   - `bot_type`: Model type (GPT, CLAUDE, GEMINI, OLLAMA)